tohhongxiang/remix-portfolio/README.md

 - `screenshots`: An array of links to images for the project
 - `date`: The date of the project (used to sort)

+## Deployment

+Update the domain within `sessions.server.ts`, and then push to github.
+Vercel will automatically handle deployment.

 ## Resources

 - https://blacksheepcode.com/posts/adding_msw_bundler_to_remix_app